-Your content is only as good as the effort you put into creating it.
+A golden rule you should always go by is: your content is only as good as the effort you put into creating it.
 So if you want to achieve a successful online marketing campaign, dedication is essential.
-Just providing a fantastic product or service simply doesn’t cut it anymore.
+Just providing a fantastic product or service unfortunately just doesn’t cut it anymore.

 Effective content speaks to the online community and instantly connects with them.
-It also shows your prospective customers that you’re not solely focussed on revenue.
+It also shows your prospective customers that you’re not solely focused on revenue, and that you want them to have trust in you and your brand.
 In this post, we discuss the 5 key factors you need to consider in order for your content to be successful.

 With this in mind, let’s look at five key factors for successful content.

 “Quality content” is so much more than a catchy buzzword for marketers.
-It’s one of the factors that search engines use to determine your rankings, so it’s imperative that your content is up to scratch.
-Spelling mistakes, typos and broken links are not acceptable in the digital age.
+It’s one of the factors that search engines such as Google use to determine your rankings, so it’s imperative that your content is up to scratch.
+Spelling mistakes, typos and broken links are not acceptable in the digital age, and you’d be surprised at how often they occur.

 Introducing an auditing process for your content is a great way of ensuring that your message remains consistent, keywords and key themes are targeted and quality is maintained.